 Whether you're gathered around the backyard fire pit or toasting marshmallows on a camping trip, summer fire safety is important.
-Knowing where and how to safely build a fire, as well as how to put out a fire that gets out of control, can keep you and your children safe.
+Knowing where and how to build a fire safely, as well as how to put out a fire that gets out of control, can keep you and your children safe.

 Summer Grilling Safety

 From lighting a grill to cooking meat to the proper temperature, outdoor cooking safety is another important topic to cover during the summer.
 Gas grill safety, as well as proper operation of charcoal grills, can keep you and your family safe during your barbeque or picnic this summer.

 Consider the following:

 - Be aware about food safety guidelines.
 Proper storage and cooking of food is essential to keep everyone healthy.